mhho3082/dotfiles/README.md

 ## App list

-I currently use Manjaro and have thrown Windows out my window (pun intended), so many things I would have to install myself is already there, so you would find some program with config in this repo, but not listed in the list below (mainly `tmux`).
+I currently use Manjaro and have thrown Windows out of my window (pun intended), so many things I would have to install myself is already there.
-If you are on WSL, then either persuade yourselves to switch to Linux, or just find and install things as you go.
+You would find some program with configurations in this repo, but not listed in the list below (mainly `tmux`).
+If you are stuck using WSL, then your mileage with this repo may vary.

 <details>
 <summary> App List </summary>